MKargapoltsev/rasa/README.md

   - [Future Improvements](#future-improvements)

 ## Tech task analysis
-Here you can find the results of the brainstorm session and a description of some ideas for test scenarios for automation, which I came to after briefly familiarizing myself with the provided applications.
+In this section you can find the results of the brainstorm session and a description of some ideas for test scenarios for automation, which I came to after briefly familiarizing myself with the provided applications.

 ### Part 1: Automating the CLI application

-1. Simple ‘happy path’ test cases for smoke testing to ensure that product not broken and launches with no major issues.
+1. Simple ‘happy path’ test cases for smoke testing to ensure that product is not broken and can be launched with no major issues.
-    1. Task add Plan your day // check that task app returned confirmation that the task has been successfully added
+    1. Task add Plan your day // _check that task app returns confirmation that the task has been successfully added_
     2. Task list // _check that just added task is here in the task list_
-    3. Task Plan your day done // _check that task app returned confirmation that the task has been successfully completed_
+    3. Task Plan your day done // _check that task app returns confirmation that the task has been successfully completed_
-    4. Task list // _check that just completed task is NOT present in the task list_
+    4. Task list // _check that the just completed task is NOT present in the task list_
 2. Expand smoke test cases that affect/touch more functional areas of the product code to check that the product as a whole, at the integration level, runs without major issues.
     1. Extend commands usage by adding following commands to tests - modify, delete, count.
     2. Add filters - project, end, entry.
     3. Add modifications - priority, tags add/delete
     4. Add miscellaneous arguments - show
-3. Cover ‘task’ entity life cycle workflows using State Transition test design technic.
+3. Cover ‘task’ entity life cycle workflows using State Transition test design technique.
 Possible task states: pending, waiting, recurring, deleted, completed.
-4. Add real life end-to-end user scenarios as end-to-end test cases
+4. Add real life end-to-end user scenarios as end-to-end automated tests

 ### Part 2: Automating REST API endpoints

-1. Simple ‘happy path’ test cases for smoke testing to ensure that product not broken and launches with no major issues.
+1. Simple ‘happy path’ test cases for smoke testing to ensure that product is not broken and can be launched with no major issues.
 2. As a smoke check of the RestAPI service check that basis routes are accessible, returns status code 200 and all HTTP methods are still supported.
     1. GET /products
     2. GET /products/1